gateweaver/gateweaver/packages/docs/blog/2024/04/27/how-to-protect-api-keys-in-react-projects-using-gateweaver.md

 For applications without a dedicated server component, developers can use a proxy server or an API Gateway to securely make API calls while hiding API keys from the client.
 An API Gateway serves as a middleman between the client and the external API, allowing developers to handle the API key on the server side and proxy requests to the external API.

-In this article, we explore how to protect API keys in React apps using [Gateweaver](https://github.com/gateweaver/gateweaver), an open-source API Gateway designed to help developers securely manage API keys and sensitive data.
+In this article, we explore how to protect API keys in React projects using [Gateweaver](https://github.com/gateweaver/gateweaver), an open-source API Gateway designed to help developers securely manage API keys and sensitive data.

 The complete source code for this guide is available on [GitHub](https://github.com/gateweaver/gateweaver/tree/main/examples/react-app).